 Yamuna considers herself first and foremost a Yogini.
 Her method stems from her deep understanding of yoga practice and is translated into her therapies.
 Her journey also began with a yoga hamstring injury.
 She literally researched and studied her own body and injury, healing herself and then going on to develop her Yamuna Body Logic system.
 This systemized body therapy has its foundation tracking muscle over bone from origin to insertion.
 From this manual therapy she devised Yamuna Body Rolling, a total bodywork system that uses specially designed balls to replicate this process of following “lines” of muscle and bone.
 This method allows the patient to become their own therapist.
 They learn the method so they can work on themselves.
 The beauty of it is that you can feel where pain and restriction is as you work, you know better than any therapist where to go deeper, where to apply more pressure and where to hold longer.

-Yamuna is an incredible advert for the youth and health giving benefits of this system.
+Yamuna is an incredible advert for the youth and health giving benefits of this system and there is no doubt that Body Rolling can have a fundamental influence on the way in which our bodies age.
 Yamuna calls her system “Body sustainability”.
 It empowers the students to heal themselves of injury whilst keeping the body flexible, strong and aligned.
 The use of breath, internal focus and following ‘routines’ is familiar to yoga students.
 Sinking into the balls using your own body weight, working first the origin of the muscle, then the tendons, then the muscle itself as you move towards the point of insertion, dramatically releases tension and elongates muscles.
-Malalignment can be rectified, bone in nourished and toned and even the parasympathetic nervous system is stimulated.
+Malalignment can be rectified, bone is nourished and toned and even the parasympathetic nervous system is stimulated.
 It’s yoga on a ball.
 For me the combination is killer.
 The extraordinary effects of Yamuna Body Rolling are noticeable instantaneously.
 There is a feeling of expansion of muscle, increased range of mobility and a somewhat addictive ‘stoned effect’ of deep relaxation.
 Once you do it a few times you are hooked.

 It has to be said that my journey with this method began with rolling around not very skillfully!
 After my first experience with Body Rolling all those years ago, it was difficult to access more information.
 The system worked so well for me, I was hungry to learn more.
 My wife also got hooked and we wanted to offer it at our yoga studio.
 We found a few people teaching it, but these exposures where rare because so few people teach it here in the UK.
 When I learned that Yamuna was to hold a Teacher Training in London I jumped at the opportunity.
 Coincidentally the first part of my training was at the Garuda Studio, set up by James D'Silva who used do yoga with me way back when.
 Another uncanny coincidence.